limrp/filter_blast_results/README.md

-# Filter BLAST results (xml format)
+# Filter BLAST results

-This python script will filter blast results using percentage of identity, query and subject coverage.
+This python script will filter blast results (in xml format) using percentage of identity, query and subject coverage.